pravinknr/DataScience_R_Codes/README.md

 ***

-***

-## After Going Through the basics, We will Now Perform Algoritjmson Different Datasets.
+## After Going Through the basics, We will Now Perform Algorithms on Different Datasets.

 ## Implementation of Algorithms on Datasets